xushao1990/XTSideMenu/README.md

                        leftMenuViewController:(UIViewController *)leftMenuViewController
                       rightMenuViewController:(UIViewController *)rightMenuViewController;

-This is the init method.The contentViewController is required,the leftMenuViewController and the rightMenuViewController is optional
+This is the init method.The contentViewController is required,the leftMenuViewController and the rightMenuViewController is optional.

     - (void)presentLeftViewController;